 What is the most influential school-based variable in student achievement?
-No question: the teacher.
-Since 1995, Center for Inspired Teaching has fostered better classroom experiences for kids through innovative teacher training.
-Its 24-month teacher certification program recruits committed individuals and trains them, through coursework and classroom time, to teach students not what to think but how to think.
-Teachers also combine instructional support with emotional support – key factors in student success.
-With a focus on teaching as a career, not a stepping stone, the program ensures that all teachers are comfortable and effective in the classroom before they take charge.
-Working with all DCPS middle school teachers to improve student achievement and create rich academic experiences in social studies, Inspired Teaching is also working to create the first-ever DCPS social studies curriculum by 2014.
-This year its Demonstration School served 210 children in pre-K to 4, and hosted education professionals from across the US and around the world.
-Do you want to see lasting, systemic change in our schools?
+The teacher.
+Since 1995, Inspired Teaching has fostered better classroom experiences for kids through innovative teacher training.
+Its two-year certification program for new teachers, and one-year professional development program for existing teachers, trains them to teach students not what to think but how to think, and ensures that all teachers are effective in the classroom when they take charge.
+Teachers also combine instruction with emotional support – a key factor in student success.
+Working with DCPS educators to improve student achievement and create rich academic experiences, Inspired Teaching also developed the first-ever Common Core-aligned "modules" for both science and social studies.
+Its Real World History builds the skills of a historian and provides internship opportunities at historical sites and museums – connecting learning with our world.
+Want to see lasting, systemic change in our schools?
 This is where it begins.

 Headquarters: DC-Ward 1

 Where They Operate: DC-Citywide; DC-Ward 1; DC-Ward 2; DC-Ward 3; DC-Ward 4; DC-Ward 5; DC-Ward 6; DC-Ward 7; DC-Ward 8

 Age Groups Served: Pre-K (3-4); Youth (5-11); Pre-teen/teen (12-17); Adult (25-49)

 Ethnic Groups Served: African American; Asian American; Caucasian; Latino/Hispanic

 Schools They Work In: We work closely with teachers in schools throughout DC, and we work in very close concert with with Capital City PCS Inspired Teaching Demonstration PCS

 - Number of children you prepare for success in school annually: